Puli inji | Inji puli | Inji curry

 How much green Chilli should I use for inji puli?

-I generally add 1:2 green Chilli compared to tamarind. you can adjust the green Chilli according to your spice.
-You can also add some red Chilli according to your taste but green Chilli tastes best for inji curry,
+I generally add 1:2 green Chilli compared to tamarind.
+You can adjust the green Chilli according to your spice.
+You can also add some red Chilli according to your taste but green Chilli tastes best for inji curry.

 Which oil should I use for puli inji thokku?